JonoCameron/play_things/q2/README.md

 a.
 We store the things written to this new file in a linked list data structure.
 	- Each new write is a new entry to the linked list. [ ]
 	- The linked list does not need to be fancy.
 From the spec, we need to be able to append to the linked list, and print it out on a read of the /proc file. [ ]
+	- For simplicities sake, we will write all of our linked list functionality in kern_mod.c

 4. Each read from the proc will fill the read buffer with list entries up to the read length (buffer size). [ ]
 a.
 I assume this means that we print the list to stdout?
 Or we can do other things with the read buffer, like pipe to another process or write to another file.